Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Coloring of Trees

-Assume now that \FAIR is a randomized algorithm.
+\paragraph{Randomized algorithms.} Assume now that \FAIR is a randomized algorithm.
 The above analysis holds for any coloring that \FAIR may produce.
 Hence, for any coloring produced by \FAIR, the number of colored edges is at least $(2\sqrt{k}-2)/(2\sqrt{k}-1)$ times the number of edges colored by \OPT.
 Clearly, this means that the expected number of edges colored by \FAIR is at least $(2\sqrt{k}-2)/(2\sqrt{k}-1)$ times the number of edges colored by \OPT. \end{proof}

 We will show that the lower bound of Theorem \ref{lowktree} is essentially tight by providing a matching upper bound on the competitive ratio of \NF when $k$ is a square number.
-To this end, we will use the following result from \cite{kedge}. \begin{lemma}[Favrholdt and Nielsen~\cite{kedge}] If a graph is colored in such a way that each color is used exactly $n$ or $n+1$ times for some $n\in\mathbb{N}$, then there exists an ordering of the edges such that \NF produces an equivalent coloring. \end{lemma}
+To this end, we will use the following result from \cite{kedge}. \begin{lemma}[Favrholdt and Nielsen~\cite{kedge}] If the edges of a graph are colored in such a way that each color is used exactly $n$ or $n+1$ times for some $n\in\mathbb{N}$, then there exists an ordering of the edges such that \NF produces an equivalent coloring. \end{lemma}

 The following corollary follows easily from Lemma \ref{lmNFlemma}.